What Will I Study?

 - STRAT 411 (BUS M 481): Strategy 2 (3.0 credits)

 - STRAT 421 (BUS M 482): Strategy Implementation (3.0 credits)

 Additional Elective Requirements

-Students also complete two strategy electives and two general electives to allow them to customize their path in addition to the core business requirements.
+Students also complete four electives to allow them to customize their path in addition to the core business requirements.

 Strategic Management Program Expectations

 - Read any articles and completed assignments requested by professors before the start of the semester